JustinasPakalnis/technical-task/README.md

 - **Pagination**: Navigate through customer lists easily with pagination controls.
 - **Sorting and Filtering**: Sort and filter customer data based on first name, last name, gender.
 - **Search Functionality**: Quickly search for customers by first name or last name.
-- **Dark Mode**: Toggle dark mode for improved accessibility and user preference, only accesible for loggen in users.
+- **Dark Mode**: Toggle dark mode for improved accessibility and user preference, only accesible for authorized in users.
 - **Logout Functionality**: Log out of the application.
 - **Local Storage & Session Management**: Keeping login authorization in local session storage.
 And chaching customer data in local storage.